shawnmckinney/openldap-mmr-tutorial/README-virtualbox-centos7-install.md

 ## Install VirtualBox

-1. From the files copied to your computer, double-click on the VirtualBox-6.0.14-133895-OSX.dmg file.
+1. From the files copied to your computer, double-click on the VirtualBox install file for your platform
-2. Follow the instructions to install VirtualBox
+2. Follow the prompts to install VirtualBox

 ## Create New VM